HenrikJoreteg/loading-stats/readme.md

 <script src="app.js"></script>
 ```

-Then at various points that you want to track within your app's load sequence, just call `recordEvent()` with whatever description makes sense for your app:
+Then at various points that you want to track within your app's load sequence, just call `recordTime()` with whatever description makes sense for your app:

 ```js